submariner-io/submariner-website/src/content/contributing/shipyard/_index.en.md

 ### Clusters {#clusters}

-A Make target that creates a KIND-based multi-cluster environment with just the default K8s deployment:
+A Make target that creates a kind-based multi-cluster environment with just the default K8s deployment:

 ```shell
 make clusters